 The Sustainability Director’s responsibilities include identifying opportunities to reduce the City’s energy costs, working with community groups, residents, and businesses to implement the City’s first comprehensive sustainability action plan, transitioning residents to the Recycle Together program, and other projects.
 Under Mayor Elorza’s leadership, Leah has prioritized centering racial equity in this work, demonstrated by the launch of Equity in Sustainability Initiative in 2016 and the release of the Climate Justice Plan in 2019.

 Leah has a B.A. from the College of Charleston in Political Science and Environmental Studies and a Masters in Regional Planning from the University of Massachusetts, Amherst.
 She resides in the West End neighborhood.

 Dino Larson, Municipal Energy Manager

 The City of Providence’s Municipal Energy Manager is responsible for tracking utility billing and energy data, supporting the Department of Public Property in identifying and implementing energy efficiency construction projects, advising on energy procurement strategies and energy policy, and making energy budget projections.
-The energy manager uses utility billing data to benchmark energy use at all municipal buildings and schools, helping the City identify opportunities for energy savings through efficiency upgrades, such as transitioning to high efficiency boilers, or installing LED lighting.
-When installations are completed, the energy manger uses the benchmarked data to examine the impact of the measures, reporting to the City on the energy savings.
-The City’s energy manger also oversees the City’s greenhouse gas inventory, an annual record of City-wide greenhouse gas emissions, and monitors City wastewater permit compliance with the Narragansett Bay Commission.
+The energy manager uses utility billing data to benchmark energy use at all municipal buildings and schools, helping the City identify opportunities for energy savings through efficiency upgrades, such as transitioning to high-efficiency boilers, or installing LED lighting.
+When installations are completed, the energy manager uses the benchmarked data to examine the impact of the measures, reporting to the City on the energy savings.
+The City’s energy manager also oversees the City’s greenhouse gas inventory, an annual record of City-wide greenhouse gas emissions, and monitors City wastewater permit compliance with the Narragansett Bay Commission.

-The City’s current energy manger, Dino Larson, is married and has three grown children, and two grandchildren.
-He is a member of Local 1033, and has worked for the City in variety of capacities since 1981.
-He served as the Water Safety Instructor at Pleasant View Elementary School from 1992 until 2010 when he became the energy manager for Providence Schools until 2012, when the energy manger position was added as a staff position in the Office of Sustainability.
+The City’s current energy manager, Dino Larson, is married and has three grown children, and two grandchildren.
+He is a member of Local 1033, and has worked for the City in a variety of capacities since 1981.
+He served as the Water Safety Instructor at Pleasant View Elementary School from 1992 until 2010 when he became the energy manager for Providence Schools until 2012, when the energy manager position was added as a staff position in the Office of Sustainability.